 The Fourteenth Pitfall of a Tanguera

 Fish is the primary ingredient of a fish dish.
-Other ingredients such as garlic and onion are dispensable.
-Short of the latter fish is still fish, but without the former the dish would be unworthy of the title.
+Other ingredients, such as garlic and onion, are dispensable.
+Short of the latter, fish is still fish, but without the former, the dish would be unworthy of the title.

-For these reasons, I believe that learning tango should begin with the close embrace style.
-Beginners should avoid adopting the open dance hold typically associated with performance until they have established a strong foundation.
+For these reasons, I believe that learning tango should start with the close embrace style.
+Beginners should avoid adopting the open dance hold typically associated with performances until they have built a strong foundation.
 Otherwise, the bad habits developed early on may become difficult to unlearn.
-I know women who have tangoed for many years but their embrace is still uncomfortable.
-Such women are like a flower vase, looking good only from a distance but cannot be held in the arms.
-In another post, Women's Common Mistakes in Tango, I listed thirteen common shortfalls of tango women that are closely related to the subject of this post.
-The embrace, however, is an even bigger issue, deserving a separate chapter, hence the title.
+I know women who have danced tango for many years, yet their embrace remains uncomfortable.
+Such women are like a flower vase—appealing from a distance but impossible to hold in one's arms.

 Here is an example of good embrace in tango dancing.